cardano-foundation/CIPs/CIP-0119/README.md

 - Optional
 - Bech32 encoded address, for the same network as the DRep registration is to be submitted to.

-Dreps may want to recieve tokens for a variety of reasons such as:
+DReps may want to receive tokens for a variety of reasons such as:
 - donations
 - expenses
 - any incentive program